wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-column-associative-cache.markdown

 cache miss.
 Otherwise, if there is a miss, the slot at f(x) is also tested.
 If the test indicates a hit, then a hit is signaled, and the data item at f(x) is swapped with the one at b(x).

+Note that in order to correctly test tags for address match, the highest inddex bit should be stored as the tag, as in a two-way set-associative cache design of the same size (the number of ways is reduced by half, so one less bit is used to generate the index).